 Choho Kiln Yellow Mori Oinori Neko Kutani Lucky Cat

-This adorable red lucky cat is painted in the "mori-e" technique, similar to the slip trailing technique, which is a characteristic of the Choho Kiln.
+This adorable yellow lucky cat is painted in the "mori-e" technique, similar to the slip trailing technique, which is a characteristic of the Choho Kiln.
 A thick paint is squeezed out of a "icchin," a dispenser with a fine tip, and the patterns are carefully painted onto the surface.
 Mori-e adds a decorative pattern and tactile texture to a smooth porcelain surface.

 When you actually hold it in your hand, you can see that the paint is heaped up, creating an uneven surface.

 Generally, yellow lucky cats are said to bring good luck.

 This Lucky Cat is part of a new series called "Oinori Neko" made of Kutani Ware.
 In Japanese, "Oinori" means "to pray" and "Neko" means "cats".

 The pose with both hands in front of the face seems to be asking for something, which is a very lovely gesture.

 Is it the owner's happiness that it is praying for?